Fertility Supplements for Women:

 Less acclaimed than folate, but equally important for supporting fetal development is choline.
 New research shows that choline plays a critical role during the prenatal period, helping with multiple functions, including tissue expansion, brain development, and neurotransmission.

 The human body naturally produces some choline, but food is our major source.
-It helps supports cell growth, metabolism, liver, and muscle function.
+It helps support cell growth, metabolism, liver, and muscle function.

 Iodine

 Iodine deficiency is widespread, particularly among pregnant women.
-It may also affect how long it takes a woman to get pregnant.
-Because of iodine’s effect on the thyroid, there are a number of biological mechanisms by which iodine deficiency can interfere with fertility.
-A study of close to 500 women demonstrated that women with iodine levels in the moderate to severe deficiency range took significantly longer to become pregnant, experiencing a 46% decrease in the probability of becoming pregnant over each cycle compared to women with sufficient iodine levels.
+A study of close to 500 women demonstrated that women with iodine levels in the moderate to severe deficiency range took significantly longer to become pregnant.

 Vitamin E